£100 000 Life Insurance Policy Cost 2026

 • The mortgage life insurance policy could be cheaper if you have a repayment mortgage.

-• Life insurance depends on your families likely living costs so the tax free lump sum must manage their financial commitments and your funeral expenses.
+• Life insurance depends on your family’s likely living costs, so the tax-free lump sum must manage their financial commitments and your funeral expenses.

-• If you are stretched financially, you many be better off getting critical illness insurance to provide financial protection cancel your current life insurance company.
+• If you are stretched financially, you may be better off getting critical illness insurance to provide financial protection, and cancel your current life insurance company.

 • Two single life insurance policies can be more expensive than a joint term life insurance policy, but all rely on your family medical history.

-• Your pre existing medical conditions, smoker status, high risk hobbies and any current serious medical conditions will need to feature in the life insurance calculator inputs.
+• Your pre-existing medical conditions, smoking status, high-risk hobbies and any current serious medical conditions will need to feature in the life insurance calculator inputs.